remcotolsma/accounting/README.md

 #### Periode `0`

-In Twinfield ook wel "Openingsbalans".
+In Twinfield ook wel "Openingsbalans" of in het Engels "Opening balance".

 #### Periode `55`